osg-htc/user-school-2018/docs/materials/day1/part3-ex3-job-retry.md

 A (Too) Long Running Job
 ------------------------

-Sometimes, an ill-behaved job will get stuck in a loop and run forever, instead of exiting with a failure code.
+Sometimes, an ill-behaved job will get stuck in a loop and run forever, instead of exiting with a failure code, and it may just need to be re-run (or run on a different execute server) to complete without getting stuck.
 We can modify our Python program to simulate this kind of bad job with the following file:

 ``` file
 #!/usr/bin/env python